 See for Yourself

-I pray that the Holy Spirit would show you the God who can bring good out of the darkest situations.
-And that you would behold Jesus as the one who was stripped, defiled, sold, and killed in order to bring us into the family of God.
+I pray that the Holy Spirit would show you the God who brings good out of the darkest places.
+And may you see Jesus as the Son who was betrayed and humbled, yet who transforms our brokenness into blessing and makes us part of his everlasting family.

 Written By